letmein-vr/STALKER2-UEVR/README.md

 ## **⚠️ IMPORTANT ⚠️**

 S.T.A.L.K.E.R.
-2: Heart of Chornobyl STEAM VERSION 1.9 REQUIRED!
-2.0 DOES NOT WORK!
+2: Heart of Chornobyl

-LATEST UEVR NIGHTLY REQUIRED!
+LATEST UEVR JoeyHodge REQUIRED!

 ### **Credits**
-Thanks and credits to: Mutar, jbusfield, gwizdek, Holydh and Pande4360 as well as Praydog of course.
+Thanks and credits to: Mutar, jbusfield, gwizdek, Holydh and Pande4360, Joeyhodge as well as Praydog of course.

 ---
 ## Controls